kompetenzbolzen/AsciiMap/Readme.md

 * -x <n> to average n x 2n pixels to one char

+* -s <n> to print n characters wide to be able to fit in terminal window, independent from picture size.

 * -i use STDIN as file input

 * -w to print whitespaces with background color instead of ASCII chars.
 Only useful with -c